 Will the inspector provide a warranty on the inspected items?

-Most inspectors do not give the homeowner a warranty on inspected items and for good reason, stuff happens!
+Most reputable home inspectors do not give the homebuyer a warranty on inspected items and for good reason, stuff happens!
 Remember, a home inspection is a visual examination on a certain day, and the inspector cannot predict what issues could arise over time after the inspection.
 Many Realtors will suggest that you purchase a separate home warranty plan to be purchased at closing.
 This is yet one more way to protect yourself and your investment.

 What if my report comes back with nothing really defective in the home?
 Should I ask for my money back?